Medically reviewed on Jun 13, 2018

 If you experience a seizure for the first time, seek medical advice.

-Epilepsy has no identifiable cause in about half of those with the condition.
-In the other, the condition may be traced to various factors.
+Epilepsy has no identifiable cause in about half the people with the condition.
+In the other half, the condition may be traced to various factors, including:

 Genetic influence.
 Some types of epilepsy, which are categorized by the type of seizure you experience or the part of the brain that is affected, run in families.
 In these cases, it's likely that there's a genetic influence.

-Researchers have linked some types of epilepsy to specific genes, though it's estimated that up to 500 genes could be tied to the condition.
-For most people, genes are only part of the cause of epilepsy.
+Researchers have linked some types of epilepsy to specific genes, but for most people, genes are only part of the cause of epilepsy.
 Certain genes may make a person more sensitive to environmental conditions that trigger seizures.

 - Head trauma.
 Head trauma as a result of a car accident or other traumatic injury can cause epilepsy.